aalexlu/content/ACurrent/NLP/6 Annotation.md

 		- = 0.773
 	- k = 0.471
 - Very good agreement: 0.8-1.0; Good agreement: 0.6-0.8…
+- Cohen's kappa can be used for any number of classes
+	- Still requires *two* annotators who evaluate the same items

 k = 0
 | 0   | 0   |